nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * For Event, you may either use `F/` or `T/` prefix(without the time input as well) to search for event that starts or ends on a certain date.
     * e.g. `find F/2023-03-10` will give you all the events starting from 2023-03-10.
     * e.g. `find T/2023-03-10` will give you all the event ending on 2023-03-10.
-* :warning: Our application currently does not support find by subsections' names or descriptions, the functionality will be implemented in future versions.

 Examples:
 * `find n/book` finds **Tasks** with name `read book` and `return books`

-:bulb: Here are some **PRO TIPS**:
-* For names and descriptions, you may use the `all/` prefix to search for a task that contains all of your inputs.
+:bulb: **PRO TIP** For names and descriptions, you may use the `all/` prefix to search for a task that contains all of your inputs.
 Repeated inputs are only considered once.
     * e.g. `find all/ n/do n/homework` will match a task with a name called "do math homework.
     * e.g. `find all/ n/try n/try n/lab` is interpreted as `find all/ n/try n/lab`

-* For tags, if you do not specify the `all/` prefix, as long as one tag matches with one of the tags you are searching for, it will be considered matched.
+:bulb: **PRO TIP** For tags, if you do not specify the `all/` prefix, as long as one tag matches with one of the tags you are searching for, it will be considered matched.
   However, adding `all/` means that a task which contains all your tag inputs will be displayed.
     * e.g. `find t/veryUrgent t/important` will match with tags `t/veryVeryUrgent t/math t/hard` since it has `veryurgent`.
     * e.g. `find all/ t/veryUrgent t/important` will match with tags `t/veryUrgent t/important` since it has both tags.

-:warning: When searching for a description `find d/DESCRIPTION`, Tasks without user's input description will not show up!

-e.g. `add n/Homework` and `add n/Project d/No Description` followed by `find d/No Description` will return a list with only the latter task.
+:warning: **IMPORTANT** When searching for a description `find d/DESCRIPTION`, Tasks without user's input description will not show up! e.g. `add n/Homework` and `add n/Project d/No Description` followed by `find d/No Description` will return a list with only the latter task.

+:warning: **IMPORTANT** Our application currently does not support find by subsections' names or descriptions, the functionality will be implemented in future versions.

 ### 4.7 Getting statistics : `stats`